10 Deck Skirting Ideas That Dress Up an Outdoor Space

 4. Below-Deck Hangout

 Don’t be afraid to get creative with your under-deck skirting ideas.
 For example, adding skirting along just one or two sides of your deck can help create an all-new use for that space.
 Deck skirting can also help separate the below-deck area from landscaping and other yard features that could get in the way of entertaining.
 Choose a paint color or stain for the skirting that matches your deck’s support beams for a cohesive finished product.
+If you want the option for even more privacy, you can always hang outdoor curtains to close off the open sides.

 5. Stair Skirting